-Organisation

-Company is a project co-ordinator.

-Acronym 0 Company

-Organisation name • The legal name of the partner is required.

-Street and number • The street is required where the partner is located.

-Postal code / Cedex • The postcode of the partner is required.

-Town • The town of the partner is required.

-Country • Please select a country The country of the partner is required.

-Type •

-Classification • Please select a statistical classification for your organisation.

-Role in project

-Fig. 12: Basic project partner information
+Organisation Company is a project c any is a project co-ordinator. nym © Company nisation name 4 The legal name of the partner is required. at and number 4 The street is required where the partner is located. at code / Cedex 4 The postcode of the partner is required.
+The town of the partner is required.
+The town of the partner is required.
+Please select a country The country of the partner is required. © Acronym ۲ Company Organisation name 0 The legal name of the partner is required.
+Street and number 0 The street is required where the partner is located.
+Postal code / Cedex 0 The postcode of the partner is required.
+Town 0 The town of the partner is required.
+Country 0 Please select a country The country of the partner is required. Туре Company The legal name of the partner is required.
+The street is required where the partner is located.
+The postcode of the partner is required.
+The town of the partner is required.
+Please select a country The country of the partner is required.
+Classification 0 Please select a statistical classification for your organisation.
+Role in project • Fig. 12: Basic proj ect partner information